taraeicher/Sorting/README.md

 This C# program tests various sorting algorithms for strings and numbers, counting the number of swaps made, the number of comparisons made, the number of elements sorted, and the time elapsed.
+It is meant to be run in Visual Studio.
+Code and designer files are included.